HenningFriedrichsen/Movingavg/README.md

 # design considerations.
 # overall picture
-from the assignment my assumption is that a prototype should be delivered showing the overall arcitecture in order to discus the next steps.
+from the assignment my assumption is that a prototype should be delivered showing the overall architecture in order to discus the next steps.

 for the frontend i have chosen a thin client to be run on user end.
-So no data upload nor calculations are preformed in the frontend, only precentation of result and user input.
+So no data upload nor calculations are preformed in the frontend, only presentation of result and user input.

-for the backend i have chosen the backend to access data here givin as a file but could be data in a database.
+for the backend i have chosen the backend to access data here given as a file but could be data in a database.
 All calculations are also run from the backend.

 # specific choices
 React
-i am not used to work with ui's so i picked the choice sugestet in the assignment. virtual DOM only renders the changed parts of the website. it is very popular and there for a big comunity base.
+i am not used to work with ui's so i picked the choice suggested in the assignment. virtual DOM only renders the changed parts of the website. it is very popular and there for a big community base.

 Flask
 easy to learn API